developerRsam/Customer-Service-Requests-Analysis/README.md

 Domain: Customer Service

 #### Analysis Tasks to be performed:
-> Import a 311 NYC service request
+1. Import a 311 NYC service request
+2. Basic data exploratory analysis
+  *	Explore data
+  *	Find patterns
-?
-Basic data exploratory analysis o	Explore data o	Find patterns o	Display the complaint type and city together
+  *	Display the complaint type and city together
-> Find major complaint types
+3. Find major complaint types
-  o	Find the top 10 complaint types o	Plot a bar graph of count vs. complaint types
+  *	Find the top 10 complaint types
+  *	Plot a bar graph of count vs. complaint types
->	Visualize the complaint types o	Display the major complaint types and their count
+4. Visualize the complaint types
+  *	Display the major complaint types and their count